Community Challenges

 The project included :

-• Adding cedar chips to the playground
+- Adding cedar chips to the playground

-• New sand in the sandbox
+- New sand in the sandbox

-• Lawn areas near the school
+- Lawn areas near the school

-• Flower bed near cement wall
+- Flower bed near the concrete wall

-• Drainage under the swings
+- Drainage under the swings

-• Painting cement walls
+- Painting cement walls

-• Installation of picnic and craft tables
+- Installation of picnic tables and DIY projects

 The community challenge allows us to learn something from each person who participates.
 It's an opportunity to challenge ourselves, but also to validate some of our abilities to better position ourselves in our business.
 I am more than motivated to continue being the best version of myself as a woman entrepreneur.